nikku/wuffle/README.md

 Some key aspects separate [Wuffle](https://github.com/nikku/wuffle) from the GitHub task board competition:

-* __[GitHub issues](https://guides.github.com/features/issues/) are the source of truth.__ We read and store columns, relationships and everything else directly on GitHub.
+* __[GitHub issues](https://guides.github.com/features/issues/) are the source of truth.__ We read and store columns, relationships, and everything else directly on GitHub.
 The only exception is issue order (not supported by GitHub, so far).

 * __Tight integration with the [GitHub flow](https://guides.github.com/introduction/flow/).__ Your issues move automatically across the board.
 The board is always up to date with things going on in development.

 * __Publicly accessible.__ You can share your project status without restrictions.
 Applied board filters are shareable deep links.
-We do, however, only display those issues to a visitor that she sees on GitHub, too.
-You'd like to see cards of your private repositories?
-Log-in with your GitHub identity and see them pop up in the mapped column.
+However, we do only display those issues to a visitor that she sees on GitHub, too.
+Would you like to see cards from your private repositories?
+Log in with your GitHub identity and see them pop up in the mapped column.

 * __Hackable.__ Wuffle is open source, MIT licensed.
 Contribute to it to make it even better.
 Self-host it and stay the owner of your data.